anton-bregolas/NS-Session-Setlist/README.md

 + JavaScript updates:
   - Chords extraction and formatting functions added to scripts-abc-encoder.js (makeAbcChordBook, getChordsFromTune, getCompleteAbcChordBar)
   - getChordsFromTune extracts chords from each ABC item and converts them into a plaintext list with part numbers, bar lines and optional volta numbers
-  - makeAbcChordBook exports JSON array of objects with chords organised depending on ABC Type (Set or Tune)
+  - makeAbcChordBook exports JSON array of objects with chords organized depending on ABC Type (Set or Tune)
   - getCompleteAbcChordBar fills chord bars with the minimum number of chords depending on beats per bar (NB: ambiguous bars with two chords in triple-meter tunes are currently left untouched)
   - Tunebook's Full Screen View button now changes behavior depending on fullScreenSetting value, opening either tunes or chords (scripts-abc-tools.js)
   - setChords, tuneChords and corresponding data links added to (scripts-nss-app.js)